One of the questions I’m often asked is: “How do I get taken seriously at work?” And over my career I have asked myself that question as well.

 - Monitored for effectiveness: check in with how the attitude-changing is going.
 Has the communication had any impact?
 If not, change it.

 Managers are normal people.
 They might not be able to have all the answers because they may still be learning their job.
-Be sympathetic and realise they have jobs to do too.
+Be sympathetic and realize they have jobs to do too.

 Bourne talked about the concept of intelligent disobedience.
 Intelligent disobedience is what they teach guide dogs.
 It helps them know when to ignore the request of the blind person when crossing the road, for example, is not safe.